scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 ### Increase pods' number

-- Scale up `worker` pod to `2`:
+- To scale up `worker` pods to `2`, enter:

 {% highlight Bash %}
 kubectl scale deployment worker --replicas=2 -n demo
 {% endhighlight %}

-Which returns:
+- Which returns:

 {% highlight Bash %}
 deployment.apps/worker scaled
 {% endhighlight %}

 ### Impact on the application

-- Let's have a look at Grafana dashboard:
+- Let's take a look at the Grafana dashboard:

 ![Grafana dashboard 2 workers]({{site.baseurl}}/assets/img/grafana-demo-2-workers.png)

 > note "Results"
 >
-> You can notice application process increases by `2`.
+> You will notice that the speed of the application is multiplied by `x2`.

-### Increase pods' number even more
+### Further increase the number of pods

-- Let's try increasing to `10` workers:
+- Let's go to 10 workers:

 {% highlight Bash %}
 kubectl scale deployment worker --replicas=10 -n demo